Attention deficit hyperactivity disorderADD; ADHD; Childhood hyperkinesis

 - Talk regularly with the child's teacher.

-- Keep a consistent daily schedule, including regular times for homework, meals, and outdoor activities.
-Make changes to the schedule in advance and not at the last moment.
+- Keep a daily schedule, including regular times for homework, meals, and activities.
+Make changes to the schedule ahead of time and not at the last moment.

 - Limit distractions in the child's environment.